jameshanlon/cheese/cheese/pages/2018-08-28-survey-manager-vacancy.md

 **To manage thermal image surveys of the interior of homes**

-Commencing early October 2018 in Bristol, this role is for 2-3 days/week until end April 2019 (with two unpaid weeks leave over Christmas/New Year).
+Commencing early October 2018 in Bristol, this role is for 2-3 days/week until end April 2019 (with two paid weeks leave over Christmas/New Year).
 This period may be extended or increased if further funding becomes available.
 Due to the nature of our surveys it will involve, at times, working during the evening and at weekends.
 There is a six week (15 day) probationary period.